tcdl/msb/README.md

 ## API

+## Broadcaster (Not implemented)

+A broadcaster creates and publishes formatted messages.

+## Listener (Not implemented)

+A listener emits each correctly formatted message it receives.

 ## Responder

-A responder can send acks and responses via the bus.
-Responders can be created from messages received by listening on a topic/namespace.
+A responder enables sending of formatted acks and responses in response to each request message received on a topic/namespace.

-## Collector

-A collector is a component that listens for multiple messages on a topic, with timeouts and number of responses determining its lifetime.

 ## Requester

 An requester is a collector component that can also publish new messages on the bus.

+## Collector

+A collector is a component that listens for multiple response messages, with timeouts and number of responses determining its lifetime.

 ## Channel Manager